cybertraining-dsc/sp21-599-359/project/index.md

 A subscription account to the service was employed, for access to more RAM (High-RAM runtime shape) during development, although the free standard subscription will suffice for the version of code included in this repository.

-GPU hardware accelerators were used for the runtime configuration.
+Google Colab GPU hardware accelerators were used in the runtime configuration.

 Prerequisites for the code included packages from [Cloudmesh](http://cloudmesh.github.io/ ), for benchmarking performance, and from [Kaggle](https://www.kaggle.com/ ), for API access to related data.